MP 40x20x5 / N38 - neodymium magnet

 Shopping tips

-- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical devices or very modern machines.
+- Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: